Warehouse Management

 How does batch picking affect accuracy?

 Accuracy improves with barcode validation.
 Scan each item and the system confirms the correct tote.
 Errors are caught immediately.
-Without scanning, accuracy depends on picker attention—slower single-order picking is sometimes more accurate for complex orders.
+Without scanning, accuracy depends on picker attention.
+Slower single-order picking is sometimes more accurate for complex orders.

 See how batch picking can double your fulfillment throughput.